raihan512/DOM/README.md

 ### Difference between HTML Collection and Node Lists
--HTMLCollections can be accessed by their name, index, and ID -Nodelists can be accessed only by their index number
+-HTMLCollections can be accessed by their name, index, and ID *Nodelists can be accessed only by their index number

 >querySelectorAll & getElementsByName returns node Lists